bigger than coffee

 Did you know that our instant coffee jars were the first 100% plastic-free coffee jars on the supermarket shelves?
 That’s right – it was kind of a big deal.
 We made the shift back in 2019 to use glass jars and aluminium lids and we haven’t looked back since.
 Aside from being hassle free to recycle at home, they make banging storage jars for your spices, pens, make-up brushes, you name it.

 For our Nespresso-compatible capsules we choose to use aluminium.
 We’ve learnt a lot about capsule technology over the years and we feel strongly that aluminium is the best solution on the market.
 Aluminium is the most abundant metal on earth and is infinitely recyclable.
 In actual fact, 75% of all aluminium produced is still in use today.
 Not only that, but if recycled, it has the lowest total carbon life cycle of any coffee capsule material.
 That’s why we made the decision to use this awesome material for our range of Flavoured Nespresso® compatible capsules.
-Simply empty the ground coffee into your home compost or food waste bin and place the empty pods in your recycling bin or Podback recycling bag.
+Simply place the empty pods in your Podback recycling bag.
 Find out more about our partnership with Podback, over here.

 Ground coffee bags

-Polyethylene plastic has received a lot of bad press for its impact on the environment but, as with most potential pollutants, it’s the behaviour of us (the human race) – not the product itself – that leads to environmental damage.
+Polyethylene plastic has received a lot of bad press but, as with most potential pollutants, it’s the behaviour of us (the human race) – not the product itself – that leads to environmental damage.
 It’s very carbon-efficient to manufacture and, as long as it’s recycled properly, it can be melted down and remoulded into another product over and over again – giving it an excellent lifespan!
 Just recycle the bags properly, people!

 We take a lot of pride in our supply chain.
 The companies and producers that supply the materials and ingredients for our products have been specifically chosen because of their commitment to quality and sustainability.
 Responsible sourcing steers all our purchasing decisions and, over the next two years, it’s our aim to become carbon neutral and have full traceability of our coffee purchasing.